REQUEST

 FAQs & Answers

-2. What is a garnishee order and how did Ntseane end up with three?
+2. What is a garnishee order and how did Ntseane get three?

-Verbal agreements are difficult to prove.
-Consumers should get all changes or arrangements confirmed in writing to avoid future disputes with creditors.
+Verbal agreements are hard to prove.
+Always get payment holidays or rate adjustments confirmed in writing to protect yourself from disputes.

-8. What steps should I take if I’m overwhelmed by debt?
+6. What should you do if you feel overwhelmed by debt?

 Zero Debt